 “Enterprises are seeing dramatic growth in container usage, artificial intelligence, microservices and IoT devices, as well as machines in cloud and virtualized environments,” concludes Bocek.
-“Everyone—from CISOs to security architects and security practitioners—must prioritize the protection of machine identities for their organizations’ digital
+“Everyone—from CISOs to security architects and security practitioners—must prioritize the management of machine identities for their organizations’ digital

 transformation to be successful.”

 Are making sure your machine identities are properly managed?